kstrikis/next-gen-messaging/docs/ai-working-notes.md

    - Handles separators (spaces, hyphens, underscores)
    - Returns uppercase initials (max 2 characters)
    - Used by Message component for avatar fallbacks

+### Known Issues

+1. Guest Login Tests:
+   - Tests fail intermittently due to timing issues with message loading
+   - Added wait for messages API call but still unreliable
+   - Need to implement proper wait for:
+     - Message list container to be present
+     - Loading spinner to appear and disappear
+     - Message composer to be ready
+   - Current workaround is insufficient
+   - TODO: Refactor to use more reliable wait conditions